 - Intimacy overwhelms you, however you yearn for it.

-- Self-esteem is described as a low or unfavourable opinion of oneself.
+- Self-esteem is described as a low or unfavorable opinion of oneself.

 When it comes to dating, having an insecure attachment style can be difficult.